skip to main content

 The articulation routes for successful graduates from the South West College Foundation Degree in Science in Computing includes but depends on the overall grade achieved: ·

 Access NI disclosure may be required to undertake a work placement in some settings and costs £33.
-During your course you may be required to purchase course textbooks and incur additional costs for printing, photocopying and binding.
-The overall additional costs incurred to support your studies may be in the region of £250 per year.
+During your course you may be required to purchase course textbooks and incur additional costs for printing, photocopying, and binding.
+The overall additional costs incurred to support your studies may be in the region of £100 or more per year.

 1 Available Session